EnioKurtesi/HR-Analytics-Power-BI-Dashboard/README.md

 Overview:

 This project delves into an analysis of an HR dataset using Power BI to create an insightful dashboard.
-The primary focus is to answer several key questions related to the dataset.
+The primary focus is to practice Power BI and answer several key questions related to the dataset.
-Key Questions Explored:
+Key questions explored:

     Total Employee Count: Determining the number of employees present in the dataset.
     Employee Retention: Analyzing the count of employees who remained in the company (Total employees - Attrition).